nczmoo/dcs100/readme.md

-    x slowly integrate more stuff onto slots as you progress through dungeon (this makes slots harder but more lucrative) x chests are the only place you can get portal potions x Let the player know when a new monster is added to their spawn (exiting dungeon) and a new symbol is added to reel (store) make slot machine look better
+    x slowly integrate more stuff onto slots as you progress through dungeon (this makes slots harder but more lucrative) x chests are the only place you can get portal potions x Let the player know when a new monster is added to their spawn (exiting dungeon) and a new symbol is added to reel (store) x BUG : fighting not updating with mob x add straight to reels
+    make slot machine look better
     sound
     music